ajsmit/Intro_R_Official/docs/03-github.md

 Create a GitHub account (https://github.com/join), complete the application steps.
 This should take less than five minutes.
 Now lets create a repository.
 A repository is usually used to organise a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.

-Create a new repository--in the upper right corner, next to your avatar or identicon, click and then select 'New repository'.
-Name your repository (Intro_R) and write a short description
+Create a new repository --- in the upper right corner, next to your avatar or identicon, click and then select 'New repository'.
+Name your repository (Intro_R) and write a short description.

 ## Git configuring (activation) and connecting to a remote repository

 Launch Git Bash and type the following command to configure your Git username, where <your name> will be your GitHub username:

             git config --global user.name "<your name>"

 After entering the above command, you should be returned to the command prompt.
 Next, enter your e-mail address by typing the following command, where <your e-mail> is your e-mail address.

             git config --global user.email "<your e-mail>"

 ## Clone the new GitHub repository to your computer via RStudio.

 Select the repository URL from GitHub.
 It will be something like https://github.com/AmierohAbrahams/Intro_R.

 Enter RStudio.
 On the top left of the screen select the tab 'New Project'.
 Then select the 'Version control' tab followed by the 'Git' tab.
-Complete each option by placing the repository URL into the first box and complete the rest
+Complete each option by placing the repository URL into the first box and complete the rest.

 ## Commits

 Bravo!
 Now, on GitHub, saved changes are called *Commits*.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.
-Make and commit changes
+Make and commit changes.

 ## Open a Pull Request